lee-zhg/watson-chatbot-bank-advanced/README.md

     - After the initial messages, images and buttons are displayed, the chatbot waits for end user input.
 The input can be in the form of end user's typing or the button clicking.

-* Select the `Order` node, its properies show up in the pop-up wiindow on the right.
+* Select the `Order` node, its properies show up in the pop-up window on the right.
 The chatbot enters this node only when it identifies `@order` intent.

 * Expand the `Order` node branch.
 It has 5 child nodes.